-Charyl Weissbach received a BFA in painting and the history of art from Massachusetts College of Art & Design.
-Her studio is located in Boston's SoWa Artist’s District.
+Charyl received a BFA in painting and art history from Massachusetts College of Art & Design.
 Her artwork is in many private and corporate collections, including Brigham & Women’s Hospital, Harvard Pilgrim Healthcare, University of Pennsylvania, Winchester Hospital, Novacare and Oracle Corporations.
 Images of her paintings are featured in Encaustic Works 2012: A Biennial Exhibition in Print, 100 Artists of New England, Boston Magazine's Design Home, and Encaustic in the Twenty-First Century.
-She is represented by galleries and has exhibited at museums such as Danforth Art, Fuller Craft, Art Complex, Springfield and the Saco Museum.
+She is affiliated with several galleries and has exhibited at museums such as Danforth Art, Fuller Craft, Art Complex, Springfield and the Saco Museum.

 You may not be getting all you can out of your browsing experience